kscheltema/100-days-of-code/log.md

  **Today's Progress:** Having played around with BPuTTY and the Digital Ocean server, the droplet I have see how to not establish a connection.
 Now everything has to be reestablished.
   **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

+  ### Day 30: July 25, 2022
+ **Today's Progress:** A connection to the Digital Ocean server from my computer was established today.
+Then finished 6 episodes of section 2 in the The Complete Junior to Senior Web Developer Roadmap (2022) course.
+ **Thoughts:** It looks easy enough.
+Everything to the point of connection is server connection fail or not.
+ **Link to work:** see screenshot(s) in my tweet @KobusScheltema.